zsparal/api-documentation/source/guides/checkout.rst

    ETQ's Checkout with their logo (up top) and wallpaper (background).

-Single Click payments for returning customers
+Single-Click payments for returning customers
 ---------------------------------------------
 This feature allows your customers who have paid with `credit card <https://www.mollie.com/en/payments/credit-card>`_ to complete their next payments with just one click.
 A recognizable credit card with information gathered from the customers' previous payment is presented and allows the customer to reuse this card.
-Single Click payments increase conversion.
+Single-Click payments increase conversion.

+Be aware that you must obtain the cardholder's express, informed consent before a Single-Click payment can be processed.
+Mollie will assume you have asked your customer for consent *before* you create a Single-Click payment.
+Usually, a simple checkbox is sufficient to obtain your customers' consent to store credentials.

+#.
+Obtain cardholders' consent to store their credentials for later use.
 #.
 Create a unique customer using the :doc:`Customers API </reference/v2/customers-api/create-customer>`.
 #.
 Store the customer's ``id`` safely in your database.
 It's needed for performing Payments API calls for the customer.
 #.
 Specify the ``customerId`` parameter each time you create a payment for this customer.